 The customer also required a handy application to help doctors manage their schedules, optimize their travel to the patients, and provide relevant medical information on each patient when the doctor is on a house call.
 The application should perform smoothly on a smartphone or tablet regardless of the Operation system.

-Based on these requirements, Onix started developing user flows for two categories of users:
+Based on these requirements, Onix, as a part of the online booking system development services, started developing user flows for two categories of users:

 Clinic and other administrators that need to manage doctors, patients, and house calls;